Breakfast

 Instructions

-- Blend the rolled oats into a fine flour.
+- Blend the rolled oats into a fine flour using a blender.

 - In a bowl, combine the oat flour, baking powder, salt, cinnamon, and sweetener.

-- In a blender, mix the cottage cheese, egg, egg whites, and vanilla until smooth.
+- In a blender, mix the cottage cheese, egg, egg whites, and vanilla until completely smooth.

 - Pour the wet mixture into the dry ingredients and stir to combine.